OpenWaterFoundation/owf-model-swsi/workflow/Results-Web/ts/README.md

-Time series files in formats that can be downloaded.
+This folder contains SWSI output time series files in formats that can be downloaded.